Rat Race (film): Filming

-Filming began in Calgary, Alberta, Canada, in August 2000.
+Filming began in Calgary, Alberta, Canada in August 2000.
 Filming took place primarily along Calgary's highways, which stood in as highways that the characters travel on in Nevada, Arizona, and New Mexico.
 Desert scenes were shot in the Canadian town of Drumheller.
-Second unit filming began in Las Vegas on August 7, 2000, with scenes primarily involving Cuba Gooding Jr.
+Second unit filming began in Las Vegas on August 7, 2000, with scenes primarily involving Cuba Gooding Jr..
 Scheduled filming locations included the Las Vegas Strip, Tropicana Avenue (east of the Las Vegas Strip), McCarran International Airport, and Nevada State Route 159.
 Other scheduled filming locations in Nevada included Goodsprings and Sandy Valley.

-Scenes involving Gooding and the group of Lucy impersonators were shot in the Canadian Rockies.
-Jerry Zucker, who had a tradition of including his mother Charlotte in each of his films beginning with Airplane!, had her portray one of the Lucy impersonators.
+The scenes involving Gooding and the group of Lucy cosplayers were shot in the Canadian Rockies.
+Jerry Zucker, who had a tradition of including his mother Charlotte in each of his films beginning with Airplane!, had her portray one of the Lucy cosplayers.
 Jerry Zucker said, "It's like the Alfred Hitchcock signature.
 Instead of me, it's mom."
 Filming also took place at Calgary's former Currie Barracks military base, which had been converted to accommodate film and television productions.
 Sound stages were constructed inside two aircraft hangars at the base to be used for many of the film's interior scenes, including the Venetian's hotel rooms and conference room.
 Driving scenes, using green screens and rear projection effects, were also shot inside the hangars.
 The scene with the coin toss by Owen Templeton was filmed at Calgary's McMahon Stadium during a game on September 4.

 Filming returned to Las Vegas for a nine-day period beginning on September 20, 2000, with the first three days spent at the McCarran International Airport, before moving to the Venetian resort on the Las Vegas Strip for a six-day shoot.
 Venetian officials negotiated with Paramount for six months to use the resort in the film.
 Scenes were shot throughout the Venetian, with the exception of its hotel rooms.
 Venetian scenes included the casino, lobby, and the entrance to its valet parking garage, as well as exterior shots of the resort.
 Approximately 1,000 background extras were needed during the second Las Vegas shoot.
 On September 25, 2000, second unit filming took place along Nevada State Route 161, leading to Goodsprings.